AgoatZ/BPFSniffer/README.md

 ## Description

-This is a simple packet tracer, written in Objective-C for macOS environment.
+This is a simple packet tracer, written in Objective-C for macOS environment.<br>
-It utilizes the BPF technology, and uses BPF pseudo-device as the sniffer.
+It utilizes the BPF technology, and uses BPF pseudo-device as the sniffer.<br>
-By default, it will also try to send a NULL answer to DNS requests, in order to perform some tiny DOS incidents.
+By default, it will also try to send a NULL answer to DNS requests,<br>
+in order to perform some tiny DOS incidents.

 ## Getting Started